PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 You will need at least a 1GB VPS although I recommend 2GB.
 You will also need a desired domain name.
 My guide will use ‘yourserver.org’ with Riot-Web hosted through NGINX on the same server.
 You may wish to have your matrix service hosted at another prefix like ‘matrix.yourserver.org’.

-Contact me at: perthchat@protonmail.com or at: @PC-Admin:perthchat.org if you get stuck or have an edit in mind.
+Contact me at: @PC-Admin:perthchat.org if you get stuck or have an edit in mind.
 ***
 ## Licensing